agamg/flashing-lights/README.md

   - Micropython is used on ESP32
   - The comunication protocol between the IMU and ESP32 is I2C.
   - The LEDs are controlled using a PWM signal outputted by the GPIO pins of the ESP32.
-  - MQTT is used to communicate over the
+  - MQTT is used to communicate over the internet and send the email.